FZJ-IEK3-VSA/PASSION/README.md

 ### Prerequisites

 Given the model size, this repository requires git LFS.
 You can install it in your system with the following guide: http://arfc.github.io/manual/guides/git-lfs.
-Please make sure that the model under `workflow/output/model/rooftop_segmentation.h5` is properly downloaded before moving on.
+Please make sure that the models under `workflow/output/model/rooftop-segmentation` and `workflow/output/model/pv-segmentation` are properly downloaded before moving on.

 To set the project up and running any of the steps, you need to run in the root folder: